-Darren Kitchen is the founder of Hak5, an Internet television show inspiring hackers and IT pros since 2005.
-Breaking out of the 1990s phone phreak scene, Darren has continued to foster his passion for information security throughout his career as a systems administrator, presenter and creator of best selling penetration testing tools.
+Darren Kitchen is the founder of Hak5, the award winning Internet television show inspiring hackers and enthusiasts since 2005.
+Breaking out of the 90s phone phreak scene, he has continued contributing to the hacker community as a speaker, instructor, author and developer of leading penetration testing tools.

 Patrick Norton loves answering tech questions and reviews products from laptops to home theater gear.
 He co-hosts TekThing with Shannon Morse, AVexcel with Robert Heron, and This Week in Computer Hardware with Ryan Shrout… when he’s not teaching his children how to operate jackhammers or exploring the Great Basin.